LYK-love/LYK-love.github.io/source/_posts/Learn-About-Visa.md

 ---
-title: Learn About Visa
+categories:
+- Life Affairs
+date: 2023-07-18 01:27:25
 tags:
 - Study Abroad
 - International
-categories: Affairs
-date: 2023-07-18 01:27:25
+title: Learn About Visa
 ---

 Everything about U.S. F1 visa, such as its application, interview and its function.